epics-docs/epics-docs/CONTRIBUTING.md

 Once installed,
 you can setup, build, and serve the epics-docs documentation in two steps:

-1. Clone (with SSH) the epics-docs fork you have made in the [GitHub requirements] section and change directory into it:
+1. Clone (with SSH) the epics-docs fork you have made in the [Forking the repository] section and change directory into it:

 ``` console
 $ git clone git@github.com:your-user-name/epics-docs.git